Meal and Snack Planning for Busy Lives: Essential Tips and Tricks

 Microwave and eat — all without mess or stress

-Pro Tip: If your meals won’t stay fresh for 5 full days, freeze a few containers and take them out when needed the night before to thaw.
+Pro Tip: If your meals won’t stay fresh for 5 full days, freeze a few containers.
+Take them out the night before to thaw.

 Step 4: Upgrade Your Hydration Tools